Laser Frenectomies in New Jersey

-The pediatric dentists at Tender Smiles 4 Kids provide laser lip and tongue tie frenectomies for patients in Freehold, Brunswick, Edison, Roselle and Ocean.
-Contact us today to learn more and schedule your appointment at one of our 5 New Jersey offices.
+The pediatric dentists at Tender Smiles 4 Kids treat lip and tongue tie with laser frenectomies for New Jersey patients in Freehold, Brunswick, Edison, Roselle and Ocean.
+Contact us today to learn more and schedule your appointment at the office most convenient for you.

 We use soft tissue lasers for lip and tongue tie frenectomy treatments.
 These lasers release tethered oral tissues quickly and effectively, improving feeding, speech, and swallowing problems in infants, children, teens, and adults.
 In older children, soft tissue lasers can also be used to remove excess tissue prior to orthodontic treatment.